AbhinavSingh95/Pacman-Capture-Flag/README.md

 4. Heuristic Search
 5. Q-learning

-The project was donne as a part of the assignment alonng with Abhinav Singh, Siddharth Agarwal and Ronak.
+The project was donne as a part of the assignment alonng with Aayush Mehta, Siddharth Agarwal and Ronak.